-- Step 1 Choose Policy > Policy Elements > Results. - Step 2 Click the greater-than sign (>) next to Authentication in the Results navigation pane on the left. - Step 3 Click Allowed Protocols Services from the Authentication navigation pane on the left pane. - The Allowed Protocols Services page appears. - Step 4 Click Add. - Step 5 Enter the following information: - Name-(Required) Enter the name of the allowed protocols service. - Description-Enter an optional description for the allowed protocol service. - Step 6 Select the appropriate Authentication Protocols and options for your network, as described in Table 15-3.
+- Step 4 Click Add. - Step 5 Enter the following information: - Name-(Required) Enter the name of the allowed protocols service. - Description-Enter an optional description for the allowed protocol service. - Step 6 Select the appropriate Authentication Protocols and options for your network, as described in Table 16-3.

-Figure 15-3 shows an example of an allowed protocol selection.
+Figure 16-3 shows an example of an allowed protocol selection.

-Step 7 If you choose to use PACs, make the appropriate selections, as described in Table 15-4.
+Step 7 If you choose to use PACs, make the appropriate selections, as described in Table 16-4.